Changes to parks and recreation activities because of COVID-19

 ---

-The Town of Cary said on May 14 that it has canceled Parks, Recreation, and Cultural Resources summer camps through July 3.
-Full refunds will be issued for these camps.
+The Town of Cary said on May 29 that all Parks, Recreation and Cultural Resources events through July 5 have now been canceled.

+Summer camps through August have been canceled, and the Town will fully refund all deposits made to date.

 The Town previously canceled all classes, camps, and programs, as well as ticketed events and rentals, through May 31.
 Registration for non-camp summer 2020 programming is postponed until further notice.